dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 **Knowing the Proper time to Document and Analyze Variables** There is no argument that documentation and analysis are crucial parts to a project.
 Ultimately, I have spent many hours documenting variables and structures that appeared complete, only to have to be completely rewritten or revised.
 I now document with simple headers and critical notes only, reserving more detailed documentation for when a module is closer to completion.
 This approach ensures I maintain clarity and speed throughout development.

-### Version 4.0 Changelog
-> 1. Seperated targets into three main models, **Fire Ignition**, **Fire Spread**, and **Fire Damage**.
-> 2. New Datasets
->   - Detailed Elevation incorporated (slope, aspect, northness, eastness)
->   - Infrastructure data (road density, power line density)
->   - Land Cover raster data
-> 3. New refined and detailed ArcGIS worklow
-> 4. Changed samples from points to a raster grid structure to ensure even coverage of the state with minimal overlap.
-> 5. Removed the Neural Network due to consistent poor performance (may be due to hardware limitations)
-> 6. Incorporated interaction features modeling `Slope x Wind`, `Human x Environment`, `Wind Speed x Dryness`
-> 7. Added one hot encoding of regional and temporal fields. `Seasons`, `Eco Regions`
-> 8. Expanded the target to take into account the `Days Burned` of each fire, since fire spread and damage do not only take place on the day of ignition.

-### Version 3.0 Changelog

-> 1. Incorporated more accurate and complete raster weather data from **gridMET Climatology Lab**
-> 2. Integrated **Wildland Urban Interface** and **California Eco regions**.
-> 2. Replaced the `KNN` model with a `Neural Network` for a simpler data workflow.
-> 3. ArcGIS Pro integration for data preparation and prediction interpolation
-> 4. Added more accurate Census Block data.
-Population stats calculated as buffer zone around sampling points.

-### Version 2.0 Changelog

-> 1. Added Detailed fire damage data
->       - CALFIRE damage cost data added,
->       - Estimation of damage directly from structures
-> 2. Expanded the dates for weather and damage data
->       - Expanded from 2018-2020 to 2018-2025
-> 3. New Features
->       - `Fire History` average fires per month for previous years
-> 4. Data Handling Optimization
->       - Simplified handling of case study data as references instead of storing separate databases
-> 5. Geographical and Temporal Integration
->       - in ArcGIS, constructed a mesh sampling grid in California to ensure even coverage
->       - Buffer spatial join for combining fire damage info with weather data
->       - Incorporated Regionality and Seasonality into models

 ## Project Structure

 <ul>